isomerpages/pa-chingay/_chingay50-stories/Eileen and Casey.md

 **Eileen and Casey**

+Founder of Sinagpore Fashion Runway and Singapore Fashion Youth Leader

 Eileen Yap led a contingent of differently-abled performers from the Singapore Fashion Runway in the Chingay Parade from 2018 to 2020.
 Along with Casey Ng, they share their journey powering through adversity.

 **Everyone’s Got Talent**